 What is Strawberry Pretzel Salad?

-Strawberry Pretzel Salad is a layered dessert featuring a crunchy pretzel crust, creamy cream cheese layer, and fresh strawberries topped with gelatin.
+It’s a layered dessert with a crunchy pretzel crust, a creamy cream cheese layer, and fresh strawberries set in gelatin.

 Can I make it ahead of time?